 Where to go to Now?

 Performing routine analysis of IVR reporting data can lead to a variety of operational improvements throughout your entire organization.
 Post-call customer surveys are just one example we used.
-Where you take a custom IVR is up to you, as Ryan Cayton one of our Advanced Enterprise Solutions Engineer aptly illustrated in his post, Environment Based Routing Using the Summit Platform.
+Where you take a custom IVR is up to you, as Ryan Cayton one of our Advanced Enterprise Solutions Engineers aptly illustrated in his post, Environment Based Routing Using the Summit Platform.

 The uses are endless, and so are the reports that provide invaluable insight you would not otherwise have at your fingertips.